 Thomas Edison was described by educators as “addled” and spent only a few months in a formal classroom before being taken out of school and educated by his mother.

-There was never any such letter, any discovery of the truth of that letter later in life, or any evidence to support the claim that Edison’s mother ever lied to her son about his performance in the classroom to protect his feelings.
+Edison's mother received no such letter, and no evidence supports the claim that she lied to her son about his performance in the classroom to protect his feelings.

-Thomas Edison was famously homeschooled by his mother — a teacher by training.
-His troubles with the formal classroom setting, as well as his affection for his mother are well documented.
+Renowned American inventor Thomas Edison was famously homeschooled by his mother, who was a teacher by training.
+Young Edison's troubles with a formal classroom setting, as well as his affection for his mother are well documented.

-His early life is succinctly described in the National Park Service biography of Edison:
+Edison's early life is succinctly described in the National Park Service's biography of him:

 Thomas Alva Edison was born on February 11, 1847 in Milan, Ohio; the seventh and last child of Samuel and Nancy Edison.
 When Edison was seven his family moved to Port Huron, Michigan.
 Edison lived here until he struck out on his own at the age of sixteen.
 Edison had very little formal education as a child, attending school only for a few months.
 He was taught reading, writing, and arithmetic by his mother, but was always a very curious child and taught himself much by reading on his own.
 This belief in self-improvement remained throughout his life.

-According to a United States Library of Congress biography of Edison, there was indeed an incident in which he was labeled “addled” by a school administrator that led his mother to remove him from school, but this information was not conveyed in a letter nor was it hidden by her from young Thomas:
+According to a U.S. Library of Congress biography of Edison, he was indeed labeled "addled" by a school administrator, an event that led his mother to remove him from school, but this information was not conveyed to her in a letter nor was it hidden by her from young Thomas: